envyjs/twinbox/README.md

 # twinbox
-TwinBox, an extension of WinBox that allows for Mica appearance and per-app CSS.
+TwinBox, an extension of WinBox that allows for Mica appearance and other appearance tweaks.